yuanhengzhao/tanya_final_page/Readme.txt

 "

 Open editImage.php to access the image uploader.
+But please initialize the database first.